bharathkkb-org/terraform-google-cloud-storage/README.md

 ## Requirements

 These sections describe requirements for using this module.

-### Software
+### Software.

 The following dependencies must be available:

 - [Terraform][terraform] v0.12
   - For Terraform v0.11 see the [Compatibility](#compatibility) section above